 Wastewater from your home flows down your drains and collects in a holding tank.
-When the wastewater in the tank reaches a certain level, it automatically activates the pump to grind up your sewage into small particles, much like a garbage disposal.
+When the wastewater in the tank reaches a certain level, it automatically activates the pump to grind up your sewage into small particles.
 The pump then generates enough pressure to push the wastewater up the hill through your service line to the sewer main.
 The grinder pump system has an alarm to alert you if there are any problems with the system operation.

-Who is responsible for maintenance of my grinder pump?
+Who is responsible for the maintenance of my grinder pump?

-The District owns and maintains the grinder pumps and service lines within its service territory if it was up to HUD specifications at the time all fees were paid.
-The resident hires an electrician and a licensed plumber to connect their plumbing and electric to our equipment due to liability issues.
-District staff performs annual inspections and carry out preventative maintenance of the grinder pumps to ensure proper operation of your system.
+Hendersonville Utility District owns and maintains the grinder pumps and service lines within its service territory if it was installed to Hendersonville Utility District specifications and all fees have been paid.
+The resident hires a licensed plumber and an electrician to install the Barnes grinder pump system.
+Hendersonville Utility District inspects the installation to make sure it is installed to our specifications and to make sure the pump is operating correctly.
+Hendersonville Utility District staff perform periodic inspections and carry out preventative maintenance of the grinder pumps to ensure proper operation of your system.
+All installer and manufacturer warranties should be exercised if applicable, prior to their expiration.
 Take a minute to find the location of your grinder pump.
-It is generally buried underground in a container, with about 2" above the ground.
+It is generally buried underground in a container, about 2" above the ground.
 Look for the grinder pump lid.
+Private Grinder Pump